alexini-mv/kinetic-neurotransmission/README.md

 model.add_transitions([tr1, tr2])
 ```

-Finally initialize the model:
+Finally, initialize the model:

 ```python
 model.init()
 ```

-Likewise, a stimulation protocol should be defined (if the experiment requires it) as follows:
+Likewise, a stimulation protocol should be defined (if the experiment expects it) as follows:

 ```python
 protocol = Stimulation(